glorialulu/TSNet/docs/installation.rst

 versions of software  packages and their dependencies and switching easily between them.

-In addition, WMOC requires some specific Python packages:
+In addition, tsnet requires some specific Python packages:

 1. wntr: Water Network Tool for Resilience install on a python-enabled command line with `pip install wntr`